oVirt/ovirt-site/source/infra/creating-and-configuring-mailing-lists.html.md

 #### Configuration for a -private list

-*   Archives private
+*   Archives disabled and set to private
-*   Subscription requires permission
+*   Subscription requires approval
 *   Must display in list-of-lists - it's private but not kept a secret
+*   For private discussion lists, posts require approval if not from a list member

 #### Configuration for an open-sender list